jordan-public/order-pool-dex/README.md

 - Install the Foundry tool set.
 - Clone this project from GitHub.
 - Build the project using the command "foundry build".
-- In the "web" subfolder, install the node modules using the command "node install".
+- In the "web" subfolder, install the node modules using the command "pnpm install".
 - To install the contracts in the main folder run "./deploy.sh".

 To test and debug: